bunt88/Readme-Generator/README.md

 # Professional README Generator

-As a developer I want to create an appliation that can generate a README file with generated prompts and user entered responses.
+As a developer I want to create an application that can generate a README file with generated prompts and user entered responses.